zahidaliayub/RevolutionVR-Final-RVR/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

-Translations may be converted to Voxels periodically.
+Translations may be converted to RevolutionVR periodically.

 Development tips and tricks
 ---------------------------